-This one-year honours degree programme jointly awarded by Singapore Institute of Technology and Trinity College Dublin aims to extend the knowledge and skills of radiographers to be able to undertake more advanced and evidence-based practice in radiography including image evaluation and interpretation, advanced clinical applications of specialized imaging modalities, and critical appraisal of the scientific literature.
+The BSc Diagnostic Radiography is a one-year honours degree programme jointly awarded by SIT and Trinity College Dublin aims to extend the knowledge and skills of radiographers to be able to undertake more advanced and evidence-based practice in radiography including image evaluation and interpretation, advanced clinical applications of specialized imaging modalities, and critical appraisal of the scientific literature.
 The graduates will also be able to apply principles of teaching and learning, as well as leadership and management.
 Appreciating contemporary health issues in the global context is also an expected learning outcome of this programme, which also includes a six-week clinical placement in Dublin.

 Evidence has shown that radiographers are capable of accurately interpreting plain radiographic images if suitably educated and supported.
 This module will enable students to explore the principles and practice of radiological image evaluation and interpretation.
 The student’s skills of pattern recognition, image interpretation and report writing of plain radiographic images will be developed.
 Students attending the overseas immersion programme will have an opportunity to experience the use of the red dot scheme with comments while on clinical placement and apply knowledge gained during module lectures to clinical practice.